Using the Script Editor

 In each of these scenarios, the Cisco Unity Express Script Editor marks all active contacts as aborting before the default script is run.
 The final state of these contacts is Aborted, even if the contacts are transferred or redirected as a result of the default script running.

 The purpose of the default script is to gracefully terminate the call when the main script fails, not to have a fallback to provide the original services intended by the primary script.
 This distinction is important because using system resources to run this default script may impair system performance.
-If the primary script fails too often, fix the primary script rather than provide another script to attempt the same task.
+If the primary script fails too often, fix the primary script instead of providing another script to attempt the same task.

 The default script does not run if the primary script ends normally.
 If contacts are still active when the primary script ends, all active contacts not marked as handled will abort, and all active contacts marked as handled are simply terminated.
 In this case, check the primary script for any design problems.